 - 1. The device is held in Sleep until the CPU start-up time-out is complete. - 2.
 If the primary system clock is configured as an external oscillator (HS, XT, LP), then the OST will be active waiting for 1024 clocks of the primary system clock.
 While waiting for the OST, the device will be held in Sleep unless Two-Speed Start-up is enabled.
 The OST and CPU start-up timers run in parallel.
 Refer to Section 15.17.3 "Two-Speed Clock Start-up Mode" for details on Two-Speed Start-up. - 3.
-After both the CPU start-up and OST timers have timed out, the device will exit Sleep and begin instruction execution with the primary clock defined by the Fosc bits.
+After both the CPU start-up timer and the Oscillator Start-up Timer have timed out, the device will exit Sleep and begin instruction execution with the primary clock defined by the FOSC bits.